Last Stop - Cancun

-- The Spanish explorers had big problems with the fact that the Aztecs used human sacrifice.
+- The Spanish explorers had big problems because the Aztecs practiced human sacrifice.

-When something is 'creepy' it is scary or makes you feel nervous or afraid.
+When something is 'creepy' it makes you feel nervous or afraid.
 Notice the following:

-- The way that man is looking at you is really creepy.
+- The way that old man is looking at you is really creepy.

-- This part of the city feels a little creepy to me.
+- This dark part of the city feels a little creepy to me.

 lose track of time